NorthernWidget/ALog/README.md

 The pair of plastic vertical "headers" -- things with holes in them for wires -- are for reference resistors to read analog resistance-based sensors.
 A simple example is a thermistor, and we'll cover that farther on down here.
 For now, just consider these resistors to be standards against which many analog sensors will be compared to measure their resistance values.

+### Buttons: RESET and LOG

+There are two buttons on the ALog:
+* **RESET** starts the program over from the start.
+It's similar to "reboot" on your computer.
+* **LOG** takes a reading at the exact instant it is pressed and causes the red indicator LED to strobe once.

 ## Programming Arduino-based systems: Focus on the ALog

 ### Download and install the Arduino IDE